-- Uses terra cotta tiles, rough-cut stone and pine wood
+- Uses terra cotta tiles, rough-cut stone, and pine wood

 Source: Zillow DigsTM

 Asian style is more of a zen-like inspired atmosphere that evokes serenity and tranquility in its design.
-Mostly, it is a fusion of Japanese, Chinese and even Indian themes.
+Mostly, it is a fusion of Japanese, Chinese, and even Indian themes.

-Some of its elements are:
+Some of the elements found in Asian design are:

 - Use of clean and simple lines